 GROSS: ...To anyone who hasn't experienced something similar.

 GROSS: And that's, I think, part of the problem that people run into in trying to explain the transcendence of the experience that they had.

 POLLAN: You know, William James talked about this problem.
 He said the mystical experience is ineffable, yet we try very hard to eff it.

 POLLAN: And I did in this book.
 I mean, you know, the part of the book I most dreaded writing was the trips.
 How can you possibly describe these without sounding like an idiot or...

 GROSS: Well, you've described yourself as somebody who didn't think of yourself as having a mystical bent.
 What did you describe yourself - as a something materialist?

 POLLAN: Philosophical materialist.
 Yeah, I was...

 POLLAN: Yeah.
 This took me to a very uncomfortable place in some ways.
 And it challenged a lot of those beliefs.
 On the...

 POLLAN: Yeah.
 Well, I mean, you do refer back to the memories.
 They're useful.
 They're kind of in your archive.
 They're very vivid.
 And you can refer back to certain images or experiences and use them that way.
-But, you know, I was talking to my wife about this, Judith.
-And - you know, because when people say how were you changed, you know, that's kind of the best person to consult - is a spouse or a partner on you.
+But, you know, I was talking to my wife about this, Judith, and - you know, because when people say how were you changed? - you know, that's kind of the best person to consult - is a spouse.
 And she said something very interesting.
 You know, I just went through the death of my father in January.
 And...

 GROSS: You did?